icebob/moleculer-java-site/docs/broker.md

 ```

 {% note info Moleculer runner %}
-You don't need to create manually ServiceBroker in your project.
+The Moleculer Runner is a utility API that helps the application run as a background service.
-Use the [Moleculer Runner](runner.html) to create and execute a broker and load services.
+Use the Moleculer Runner to create, start, stop the ServiceBroker simply and reliably.
 [Read more about Moleculer Runner](runner.html).
 {% endnote %}